Angra do Heroísmo Museum: Church of Our Lady of the Guide

-The church of the Convent of St. Francis in now an integral part of the museum.
+The church of the Convent of St. Francis is now an integral part of the museum.
 The Igreja de Nossa Senhora da Guia is in a Portuguese architectural style marked by austere forms.
 It stands close to the site of a small chapel built in the 15th century for the same patron saint by the sailor Afonso Gonçalves Baldaia, one of the first settlers on the island.
 Built between 1666 and 1672, the current church has three naves.
 The sacristy, opened to the public in 2018 after restoration, is particularly known for a rosewood chest, attributed to Manoel de Almeyda.
 The high choir was reserved for the Franciscan friars.
 The walls are covered in tile panelling from the first half of the 18th century, narrating episodes from the life of Saint Francis, attributed to Valentim de Almeida (1692–1779).
 The organ was made in 1788 by António Xavier Machado e Cerveira, one of Portugal's leading organ makers.